After years of building WordPress websites, we’ve learned how important it is to have a local WordPress setup on your computer.

 After that, you can create a site in the Local software.

-Next, you can enter a name for your local website like wordpresslocalsite.
+Next, you can enter a name for your local website, like ‘My WordPress Website.’

 There are also advanced options where you can enter the local site domain and local site path.
-If you’re just starting out, then we recommend keeping the default settings.
+By default, the domain will use your website title but separated with dashes.

 Once you’re done, simply click the ‘Continue’ button.